 In 2016, Lincolnshire County Council signed a friendship agreement with Hunan Province in China, taking advantage of existing business and civic links with the region.
 Following on from this, a piece of analysis was undertaken by the China Britain Business Council to research the economic landscape in Hunan in order to identify areas where collaboration might be mutually beneficial.

-The agreement will build on previous and current Lincolnshire-Hunan focused activity, identify key areas for cooperation, and set out achievable goals over a twelve-month period.
+The agreement will build on previous and current Lincolnshire-Hunan focused activity, as well as identify key areas for cooperation and set out achievable goals over a 12-month period.
 Due to the scale imbalance between Lincolnshire and Hunan, it is important for Lincolnshire to focus on its strengths and build a defined set of priorities that will help to channel Hunan’s interest accordingly.
-Lincolnshire will focus attention on three sectors where they have world class characteristics:
+Lincolnshire will focus attention on the sectors where we have world-class characteristics:

 - Advanced Manufacturing

-By the end of this period it is hoped that partners will be able to start building their own relationships between the regions and see tangible results.
-Providing a one-year action plan is beneficial for stakeholders from both regions and Lincolnshire and Hunan hope to sign a Five-Year Plan in 2019 to develop and realise longer term objectives.
+By the end of this 12-month period, it is hoped that partners will be able to start building their own relationships between the regions and see tangible results.
+Providing a one-year action plan is beneficial for stakeholders from both regions and Lincolnshire and Hunan hope to sign a Five-Year Plan in 2019 to develop and realise longer-term objectives.

-In addition, University of Lincoln and Bishop Grosseteste University are already establishing excellent relationships with Hunan Universities, and continue to pursue exciting projects such as jointly delivered courses and lecturer exchanges.
+In addition, the University of Lincoln and Bishop Grosseteste University are already establishing excellent relationships with Hunan universities, and continue to pursue exciting projects such as jointly delivered courses and lecturer exchanges.

-The fast developing relationship offers many new opportunities for collaborative working between Lincolnshire and Hunan, and new avenues to explore to create commercial links between Lincolnshire businesses and those from Hunan, and it is exciting to see where this might lead.
+This fast-developing relationship also offers many new opportunities for collaborative working between Lincolnshire and Hunan, and it is exciting to see where this might lead.

-If you are interested in finding out more about the sister region agreement with Hunan and the opportunities it might bring, please contact the Business Lincolnshire Growth Hub via our email address - firstname.lastname@example.org or via our online form.
+If you are interested in finding out more about the sister region agreement with Hunan and the opportunities it might bring, please contact the Business Lincolnshire Growth Hub by emailing firstname.lastname@example.org.